ThinkAI-GP/KNN/README.md

 ## _usages:_
 Run the command `python KNN.py`
 (you may try `py KNN.py` if the command aside doesn't work)
-# of if you are using anaconda + jupyter
+# OR if you are using anaconda + jupyter
 Just load the file KNNRAYE.ipynb in jupyter

 ## _references:_